test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/exercise-02.robot.rst

    Suite Setup    testsuites.testsuite_setup    ./config/exercise-02_variants.json

-And we print the content of the test string:
+And in both we print the content of the test string:

 .. code::